Sandbox provides up to $25K in cumulative funding.

-- As a returning student / team you can either extend your existing funding for a subsequent cohort (if you have remaining unused funds) or apply for additional funding.
+- As a returning student / team you can apply to extend your existing funding for a subsequent cohort (if you have remaining unused funds) or apply for additional funding.
 In both cases you have to fill out an application.

 - Whether you extend or re-apply you have to fulfill the requirements of each cohort that you participate in.

 - The Fall and Spring application rounds are broken into two tracks with separate deadlines and slightly different processes.